upadhyaydhruvil/upadhyaydhruvil/README.md

 <tr>
 <td width="60%" valign="top">

-<h3>👨‍💻 Who Am I?</h3>

 <samp>
-Driven by a passion for Artificial Intelligence and emerging technologies, currently pursuing a Bachelor of Technology (B.Tech) in Computer Science and Engineering with a specialisation in Artificial Intelligence and Machine Learning at Ganpat University-Institute of Computer Technology following the completion of a Diploma in Computer Engineering from VPMP Polytechnic, Gandhinagar.
+Driven by a passion for Artificial Intelligence and emerging technologies, currently pursuing a Bachelor of Technology (B.Tech) in Computer Science and Engineering with a specialisation in Artificial Intelligence and Machine Learning at Ganpat University-Institute of Computer Technology following the completion of a Diploma in Computer Engineering from VPMP Polytechnic, Gandhinagar.<br>

 Passionate about Artificial Intelligence, Machine Learning, Data Science and Software Development, with hands-on experience in Python, Java, C, SQL, HTML, CSS, JavaScript, Flask, Django, MySQL, Git and GitHub.
 Committed to continuous learning, solving complex challenges and developing innovative, technology-driven solutions.
 Keen to connect with industry professionals and contribute to impactful projects while expanding technical expertise.
 </samp>